 EUROSTAT Working Group on Rail Transport Statistics

 EUROSTAT is a Directorate-General of the European Commission located in Luxembourg.
 Its main responsibilities are to provide statistical information to the institutions of the European Union (EU) and to promote the harmonisation of statistical methods across its member states and candidates for accession as well as EFTA countries.
-The Eurostat working group brings together Member State Representatives, their National Statistical Authorities, and Representatives of the Rail Sector, DG MOVE and ERA.
-Statistical data on Rail freight transport are publicly availbale and updated yearly (see Railway freight transport statistics for the actual main statistical findings).
+The Eurostat working group brings together Member State Representatives, their National Statistical Authorities, as well asrepresentatives of the Rail Sector, DG MOVE and ERA.
+Statistical data on Rail freight transport are publicly available and updated yearly (see Railway freight transport statistics for the actual main statistical findings).

 Rail Market Monitoring Scheme (RMMS) Working Group